Dietetic Internship Application Checklist

 ||Submission of the D & D Digital computer matching preferences and fee by the matching deadline: see D & D for the cost and deadline date of spring match.
 Following the "spring match" notification by D & D, the program director will schedule rotations and notify the intern of his or her assignments by early May.

-*Note: Interns who successfully match with Winthrop’s program will pay tutition and lab fess for fall and spring semesters, a seminar fee, and will need to submit additional documentation including a record of immunizations, TB screening, and a criminal background check; some facilities require additional procedures such as drug screening, supplemental immunizations, second TB screenings, and/or supplemental background checks.
+*Note: Interns who successfully match with Winthrop’s program will pay tuition and lab fess for fall and spring semesters, a seminar fee, and will need to submit additional documentation including a complete record of immunizations and required titers, a 2-step PPD/ TB tests, required drug testing,and a criminal background check; some facilities require additional procedures such as additional drug screening, supplemental immunizations, and/or supplemental background checks.